 Washington D.C. has a diverse and effective health care system.
 The nation’s capital is home to some of the best hospital systems in the country.
 These include, but are not limited to, MedStar Georgetown University Hospital (No. 1 nationally ranked adult specialty hospital), Inova Fairfax Hospital (No. 1 nationally ranked pediatric specialty hospital) and Inova Fair Oaks Hospital.

 Assisted Living Community Ratings, Inspection Reports and User Reviews for Washington D.C.

 An important tool in the selection of an assisted living community comes in the form of reviews.
 This includes official reviews conducted by governmental agencies and presented in the form of inspection reports, as well as community ratings and user reviews.
-The DC Health agency handles the inspection of local senior living communities in Washington D.C.
+The DC Health Facility handles the inspection of local senior living communities in Washington D.C.
 Beyond this outlet, you can turn to the community for reviews from those who have experience interacting with and living in senior living communities in Washington D.C.
 A good place to start your research is Yelp.

 - What is the ratio of staff to residents?

 - What types of training do staff members have?